SenseStageTeam/sensestage_documentation/_minibee/minibee.md

 date: 2017-02-06
 category: hardware
 subcategory: minibee
-tags:
-    - todo
 ---

 The Sense/Stage MiniBee is a small microcontroller board based on the Arduino, integrated with a connection for an XBee wireless chip.
 It is small and comes with preloaded firmware to use it easily in your wireless projects for a lot of common sensing and actuating purposes.
 As a bonus there is a 3-axis accelerometer on board.
 Cross platform open source software sends the data from the boards to your interactive environment via OpenSoundControl (OSC).

 ![](/img/minibee_bare.jpg)

-Overview of the features:
+# Overview of the features:

 * 6 analog inputs: A0, A1, A2, A3, A6, A7
 * 8 digital inputs or outputs: D3, D5, D6, D7, D8, D9, D10, D11; or optional four more: A0, A1, A2, A3